raspberrypilearning/comic-character/en/step_4.md

 ## Show/Hide elements

-In this step, you will continue building the functionality of your superhero character creation form.
-You will use JavaScript to add interactivity and a summary display.
+In this step, you will continue building the functionality of your form.
+You will use JavaScript to add show/hide elements of your form and show a summary display of your user's superhero character.
 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step4" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

-The submit buttons on your comicbook page can be used to update each section.
+The `Submit` buttons on your comicbook page can be used to update each section.

-You will create functions that will use the `submit` buttons as a trigger.
+You will create functions that will use the `Submit` buttons as a trigger.

+When your user clicks `Submit`, the functions will take the value they enter, hide where they type it, and show a cool display of what they wrote!

 You will use more DOM methods to manipulate your web page and create interactions.